brightleaf/react-hooks/readme.md

 * `useStyles` - Hook to add CSS to the page
 * `useStyleSheet` - Hook to add a css file to the page
 * `usePageVisibility` - Hook to use the page visibility api
+* `useOnlineStatus` - Hook to use the online status api

 [Examples](https://brightleaf.github.io/react-hooks/examples/#/)